keplersj/BoatCraft/README.md

 - ThaumCraft integration
 - Boats that hold Fluids and don't drown!
 (Tank Boats)
 - Boat Linking
-- API allowing other mods to add blocks to boats
 - Boats acting like tools based on material, varying in speed, durability, and yes enchantibility based on the material
 - Blocks that can load and unload content into boats
 - Blocks that can affect boats in the water